More Than 5,000 Flights Canceled Due To COVID Staff Shortages, Weather

 CHICAGO (CBS) — While Santa experienced smooth sailing, that was not the case for thousands of holiday travelers.

-The excitement of seeing family in person, once again, was tempered by flight trouble.READ MORE: With One Shooter Still At Large, Police Seek Witnesses In Oakbrook Center Shooting That Injured 4
+The excitement of seeing family in person, once again, was tempered by flight trouble.READ MORE: CPD: Man Facing Gun Charges Connected To Shooting Of 11, 25-Year-Old In Jefferson Park

 Between weather problems and staff shortages because of COVID, airlines canceled more than 5,000 flights, including more than 70 flights in or out of Chicago